Tag Archives: BusinessBackup

 Malvertising is like drive-by, but uses ads to deliver malware.
 These ads might be placed on search engines or popular social media sites in order to reach a large audience.
 A common host for malvertising is adults-only sites.

-4. Network Propagation
+4. Network propagation

 Once a piece of ransomware is on your system, it can scan for file shares and accessible computers and spread itself across the network or shared system.
 Companies without adequate security might have their company file server and other network shares infected as well.
 From there, the malware will propagate as far as it can until it runs out of accessible systems or meets security barriers.